tristanlee85/supportportal/README.md

 **Features**:
  - Localized ability to enable/disable specific customizations.
 This functionality can be found under *Settings > Additional Customizations*
  - Ability to disable automatic error-reporting
- - Ticket ID is a link to the production for easier copy/paste
+ - Ticket ID in title header is a link to the production URL for easier copy/paste

 **Contributions:**